Margrit Läubli: Life and work

 From November 2012 to September 2014 Läubli toured in Switzerland and hold reading from the book Grosses César Keiser - Cabaretbuch.
 She also became popular by numerous radio appearances and roles in Swiss and German films, among them in Grüezi, Herr Nachbar! in 1954 and in the 2010 Swiss film Länger leben which was directed by her son Lorzenz.

 Personal life

-Margrit Läubli married César Keiser (1925–2007) in 1956 and is the mother of Lorenz (born 1958) and Mathis Keiser (1959) who also became artists.
-Born in Zürich, she is also citizen of the cities of Basel und Zug.
+Margrit Läubli married César Keiser (1925–2007) in 1956 and is the mother of Lorenz (born 1959) and Mathis Keiser (1958) who also became artists.
 After Keiser's death Margrit Läubli married again, and still lives in their common home.